csiro-data-school/Intro-to-APIs/_episodes/07-NCBI-E-Utilities.md

 ## Exercises

 >## Retrieve PubMed Articles About Cold Urticaria
-> Use the Entrez API to search for articles about "cold urticaria" in PubMed, sorted by publication date.
+> Using the Entrez API, write a python program to search for articles about "cold urticaria" in PubMed, sorted by publication date.
 >>## Solution
 >>```python
 >>import requests